edoardobarba/Intent-classification-and-slot-filling-in-NLU/README.md

 # NLU intent classification slot filling
-This reporitory contains the code for the final project of master course Natural Launguage Understanding.
+This repository is a individual project for the "Natural Language Understanding" course of the Master in Artificial Intelligent Systems at the University of Trento, a.y.
+2022-2023.

 In this project I implemented 2 models (and a baseline model) to perform intent classification and slot filling in a multitask learning setting.